rpherbig/snaildle/implementation_plan.md

    - Ends current game
    - Reveals the answer
    - Error: "No game is currently in progress!" (ephemeral)
-3. `/guess [word]` (Next Step)
+3. `/guess [word]` (In Progress)
-   - Submits a guess
+   - Makes a guess in the current game
-   - Returns color-coded result
-   - Validates word is in guess list
+   - Validates word against guess list
+   - Provides Wordle-style feedback
    - Error: "No game is currently in progress!" (ephemeral)
-   - Invalid word errors:
-     - "That's not a valid word!" (ephemeral)
+   - Error: "That's not a valid word!" (ephemeral)
-     - "Please guess a 5-letter word!" (ephemeral)
+   - Error: "Please guess a 5-letter word!" (ephemeral)
-     - "Please use only letters!" (ephemeral)

 ### Game State ✅
 - Persist to JSON file immediately after each state change